Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture5.md

 - MaltParser: ML way of dependency parsing
     - how to decide which action to perform in the next step?
         - **Machine Learning**
-        - features: top of the stack word, POS, first in the buffer word, POS, etc.
+        - feature selection: top of the stack word, POS, first in the buffer word, POS, the leftmost and rightmost children of the top of the stack,..., etc.
         - no searches like beam search
             - beam search: find b candidate for each step. but in the next round there are b*(size) data.
             - can keep k good parse results as prefixes at each step, it is helpful for the quality but there is a tradeoff between quality and the (speed, storage, and computation resources).